luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-12-file-upload-svelte.md

 The `uploadFile` function can be included in the same file or another, depending on the organization of the project.

-If you have any questions, feel free to reach me via e-mail with me (luzojeda@proton.me).
+If you have any questions, feel free to reach me via e-mail (luzojeda@proton.me).
 In [cook-web](https://github.com/luz-ojeda/cook-web) in `src/routes/admin/crear-receta` there is a specific example using all of the above but depending on the date there may already be differences about the concrete implementation.

 References:
 - [How to implement file upload with SvelteKit](https://www.okupter.com/blog/sveltekit-file-upload)